Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Aug23, the account setting is too complex.
-The WordPress, for instance,
+The WordPress, for instance, has over 100 choices.
+Users may

 Aug21, write an article about western manufacture competitiveness.
 I mention the Pangdonglai, and 3 German examples, finally bring a seelayer ad.